-The School Psychology Program at Kent State University is rich in history and tradition, reflecting Ohio’s early position as a leader in the development of the school psychology specialty, the master’s program began in 1947.
+The Ph.D.
+Program in School Psychology at Kent State University is rich in history and tradition, reflecting Ohio’s early position as a leader in the development of the school psychology specialty, the master’s program began in 1947.
 Students were first admitted for doctoral study in the mid-1960s.
 The Ph.D.
-Program was initially accredited by the American Psychological Association in 1984 and approved by the National Association of School Psychologists in 1987; accreditation and approval have been continuous since that time.
+Program in School Psychology was initially accredited by the American Psychological Association in 1984 and approved by the National Association of School Psychologists in 1987; accreditation and approval have been continuous since that time.

-Please see Student Admissions, Outcomes, and Other Data for information pertaining to admission, attrition, costs, and graduation trends within the Ph.D. program.
+Please see Student Admissions, Outcomes, and Other Data for information pertaining to admission, attrition, costs, and graduation trends within the Ph.D.
+Program in School Psychology.

 Year 1: First year coursework provides an orientation to the profession of school psychology, as well as the foundations for professional practice.
 The Master's of Education (M.Ed.)
 Degree in School Psychology is awarded upon successful completion of all required courses.

 Year 2: Second year coursework focuses attention on the development of professional competencies, as well as an integration of knowledge and skills necessary for professional practice.

 Year 3: Third year coursework provides additional advanced study and experiences in school psychology consistent with doctoral themes for research, leadership, and supervision as approved and reflected on the students Plan of Study.
 Typically, students complete their doctoral comprehensive exams and advance to candidacy at the conclusion of year three.